jiyuu-jin/fetch_decode_execute/README.md

 ```

 <p><b>get_from_ram:</b> The get_from_ram is used to simulate the native process of fetching address values from ram.
-It works by taking the current memory address register(mar) calls the to_binary to  get an integer repersentation and then passesit into the memory LIst to retrive a given index location.
-This is wrapped in a try except that catches out of range indexs and HAlts the System if it attempts to access and out of bounds memory location.</p>
+It works by taking the current memory address register(mar.
+It passes the mar to the to_binary fucntion to  get an integer repersentation and then passes it into the memory List to retrive a given index location.
+This is wrapped in a try except that catches out of range indexs and Halts the System if it attempts to access an out of bounds memory location.</p>

 ### Fetch: